 - Keep important documents filed away so that they are not easily accessible to visitors at your home or office.

 - Drop your mail off at the post office drop boxes instead of mailing from your home.
-If the drop box is full, take your mail into the post office instead of leaving it outside for someone to take.
+If the drop box is full, take your mail into the US Post Office instead of leaving it outside for someone to take.

-- Have your new box of checks delivered to your bank instead of your home.
+- Have your new checks delivered to your bank instead of your home.
 Your bank will contact you when your checks have arrived.

 - Obtain a copy of your credit report at least once a year from all three credit bureaus to ensure that they are all reporting the same information.